RecursiveMagus/TrigFourier-Pytorch/README.md

 # TrigFourier-Pytorch

-Small class to compute fourier series in trigonometric (sine-cosine) form.
+Small class implemented in pytorch to compute fourier series in trigonometric (sine-cosine) form.
 I use it often in my PhD, so I thought it would be nice to share.
-Should be compatible with Pytorch and Autograd.
+Should be compatible with Autograd.

 ### Contents: